AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 ## View a breakout session report

 After the breakout session ends, you can access the breakout session report to review session activity and participation.
-The report includes participant details, room-specific summaries of breakout discussions, instructions shared with participants, and an overview of session duration and engagement.
+The report includes participant details, an overall and room-specific summaries of breakout discussions, instructions shared with participants, and an overview of session duration and engagement.

 >[!NOTE]
 >
->Rooms with less than 60 seconds of discussion does not have a summary included in the report.
+>Breakout rooms with less than 60 seconds of discussion does not have a summary included in the report.

 To view a breakout session report:

 1. Navigate to the closed breakout session in the **Breakouts** panel.

-1. Select **View reports**. <br> The Breakouts report pop-up window opens with the rooms report.
+1. Select **View reports**. <br> The Breakouts report pop-up window opens with the session summary.

     ![Breakout Session Report](assets/breakout-session-report.png)
     *Breakouts reports pop-up window showing the breakout rooms report.*

+1. Do one of the following:
+    * Select **All rooms** to view the overall summary for the breakout session.
+    * Select a room tab to view participant details and the summary for that room.

 All breakout session insights are also available in the **Session dashboard**, where you can review summaries, analyze participation, and track session outcomes after the session.
 View [Components of the Session dashboard](./components-of-the-session-dashboard.md) for more information.